 After verbal greetings, the handshake is by far the most common form of greeting among both males and females in Europe.
 This is especially true for the first meeting.
 “In England, adults, across all levels of society, handshake on greeting and on parting.
 A small digression here.
 I read an interesting book on body language, which included handshakes: UK is a brisk couple of shakes, American is a long pump-action that can be disconcerting to Brits and Europeans who want to get on with life, German is a single hard downward yank.”
 This is worthwhile advice by Kathryn McWhirter & Charles Metcalfe who are not only British natives but well-versed in international wine travel.

 Suggestion: My advice is to go for the firm grasp instead of the wet noodle handshake.
 I would rather put my hand on ice after having it broken in 15 places than feeling as if I just shook hands with overcooked udon.
 And if you’re wondering whether Obama had any impact in spreading the fist bump throughout Europe, the answer would be emphatically, no!
 Though the secret handshake is making a fabulous comeback.
 Just remember, go into every handshake with strength and confidence.

 3. Air Kissing

 There are many places throughout Europe that a kiss on either cheek is common when greeting one another, particularly after the first meeting.
-In Spain, Portugal and Italy, for example, it is common to brush cheeks and make a kissing sound – though if the mood strikes, don’t be surprised if lips “magically” find their way on bare cheeks.
-Per Karlsson of BKwine.com suggests that, “in France, the lips never (never!) touch anything, nor cheek, nor lips.
+In Spain, Portugal, and Italy, for example, it is common to brush cheeks and make a kissing sound – though if the mood strikes, don’t be surprised if lips “magically” find their way on bare cheeks.
+Paris based Per Karlsson suggests that “in France, the lips never (never!) touch anything, nor cheek, nor lips.
 You touch cheeks and make a kissing sound!”

 4. Kissing Wars